Daruly/nFactorial-AI-Cup-GameTrack/README.md

 # nFactorial AI CUP 2023, game track from ICPC Competition
     < Aidaruly Ali >
     < GustasTu >

-Attack algorithm to Opponent's Sleds.
+Algorithm based on Virtual Engine to attack Opponent's Sleds.

 Run LadderPlayer first!(i.e for the RED Player)

 How to activate: